© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Nant Morlais Hafod is a scheduled monument protected by Cadw under reference BR279.
 View the official record →

-Nant Morlais Hafod is a post-medieval domestic settlement and enclosure located in Breconshire, Wales.
+Nant Morlais Hafod is a post-medieval domestic settlement and associated enclosure located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR279.

 Nant Morlais Hafod is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR279.